 ismith@mercercouncil.org

 Ian Smith has worked as the Mental Health Counselor/Therapist at ASYSST (Available School Youth Support Services Team, New Jersey State-funded School Based Youth Services Program) at Ewing High School since 2022.
-Ian was previously Mercer Council’s Program Coordinator/Prevention Educator in 2013 for over six years.
+He started at Mercer Council in 2013 and served as a Program Coordinator/Prevention Educator for over six years.
+Ian has been working in the behavioral health field since 2011, with experience in prevention education, substance abuse/addiction group counseling, and mental health counseling in individual and group settings.

-Ian has been working in the behavioral health field since 2011 providing prevention education programming and individual and group counseling.
-Ian is passionate about delivering positive support, building connections, and advocating for others.
-Ian loves to bring creativity and authenticity to his work with students.
-Ian graduated with a Bachelor’s Degree from Rider University and a Master’s Degree from The College of New Jersey’s Clinical Mental Health Counseling program.
-Ian is a New Jersey Licensed Profession Counselor.
-Ian is an avid musician in his free time and loves to perform live.
+Passionate about delivering positive support, building connections, and advocating for others, Ian brings creativity and authenticity to his work with students.
+He graduated with a Bachelor’s Degree from Rider University and a Master’s Degree from The College of New Jersey’s Clinical Mental Health Counseling program.
+Ian is a New Jersey Licensed Professional Counselor and Student Assistance Coordinator.

 rmolineros@mercercouncil.org